QUESTIONS ABOUT FUNDING

 How will Indiana and Kentucky split the project costs?

 Indiana and Kentucky are evenly splitting costs for preliminary design and the environmental review.
 Construction funding will be based on work in each state and will be detailed in the initial financial plan prior to construction.

 What procurement process might be used?
 Will this project be built as a public-private partnership or design-build project?

+The type of procurement and project financing has not been determined, nor has the tolling policy.
 As the states develop the project further through preliminary design and the environmental review, Indiana and Kentucky will consider the project’s suitability for different procurement methods and select a solution that works best for both states.

 Is there a tentative schedule for construction?